 Beginning as a single race, The IRONMAN Group has grown to become a global sensation with more than 235 events across 55+ countries.
 Since its inception as a single race, athletes have now crossed the finish line at challenging endurance races around the globe.

 2021 Edition IRONMAN World Championship in St. George, Utah

-As the impact of COVID-19 persists on the Island of Hawai`i, resources remain stretched, and Ironman organizers lack confidence that the Big Island will be ready in early 2022 for the postponed 2021 race.
-St. George, Utah, has risen to the occasion to hold the 2021 edition.
-The Land of Endurance will mix the striking and austere landscapes of the desert to create a one-of-a-kind World Championship experience.
+Due to COVID-19 the Island of Hawai`i resources were stretched to the limit.
+Ironman organizers lacked confidence that the Big Island would be ready for the 2021 race.
+St. George, Utah rose to the occasion.
+The Land of Endurance mixes the striking and austere landscapes of the desert to create a one-of-a-kind World Championship experience.

 Kumukahi – new beginnings – are ahead.

 The first-ever Hawaiian Iron Man Triathlon was held on February 18, 1978.
 In 1980, the event gained worldwide recognition when ABC’s “Wide World of Sports” aired the IRONMAN race in Hawai’i.

 Two years later, the world saw what has become one of most iconic moments in IRONMAN history.
 San Diego college student Julie Moss was the frontrunner in the race.
 She collapsed during the marathon, just yards from the final finish line.
 She ultimately crawls to the finish line, but does not capture the title.
 Kathleen McCartney passed her for the win.
 (I can still remember watching the event in awe.)

 Since 1993, the IRONMAN Hall of Fame as recognized many of the people who have epitomized the spirit of competition with invaluable contributions to the event, including Dave Scot, Julie Moss, Paula Newby-Fraser, Mark Allen, John MacLean, founders John and Judy Collins, and many others.